Data Architecture, Data Mesh, Domain-Driven Design, Data Governance, Apache Kafka, Data Streaming

 Identify pilot domains: Choose one or two domains with clear ownership and well-understood data to start.

-Define data product standards: Establish what constitutes a good data product—schema requirements, documentation, SLAs, etc.
+Define data product standards: Establish what constitutes a good data product, schema requirements, documentation, SLAs, etc.

 Build platform capabilities: Start with basic self-serve capabilities like topic creation, schema management, and access control.
 Expand based on domain team feedback.
+For topic design guidance, see Kafka Topic Design Guidelines.

 Implement computational governance: Encode key policies as automated checks (schema validation, naming conventions, quality metrics).